Charges via the Affine Grassmannian: Hyperbolic Localization on the Affine Grassmannian

 \end{example}

-\begin{remark} A description of the moment graph of $\Gr^\vee$ can also be obtained from the results of \cite{AtPr}.
-There it is computed the moment map of the affine Grassmannian and it is shown that the image is contained in the paraboloid $\{ m\delta+v \mid v\in \frh\text{ and }m=(v,v)\}\cu \frk$. \end{remark}
+\begin{remark} A description of the moment graph of $\Gr^\vee$ can also be obtained from the results of Atiyah and Pressley in \cite{APConvexity}.
+They computed the moment map of the affine Grassmannian and showed that the image is contained in the paraboloid $\{ m\delta+v \mid v\in \frh\text{ and }m=(v,v)\}\cu \frk$. \end{remark}